yusyuan-lin/Root-Growth-Simulation-Experiment-/README.md

 ## Files
 - `Final_Report.pdf` – Final presentation/report of the project
-- `analysis/` – Example data & code snippets
+- `analysis_codes/` – Example data and code for analysis and fitting
 - `Ref_paper.pdf` – Reference Paper of the project